buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 * This would result in commits against the index from the actual user, which requires that they DCO sign-off the commit (it's unclear if automating the sign-off is legally acceptable).
 * This differs from [rust-lang/crates.io-index](https://github.com/rust-lang/crates.io-index), which only has commits from a single user.

-## Using `push-buildpack` instead of `publish-buildpack`
+## Create a `publish-buildpack` in addition to `register-buildpack`

-The command to release a new version could be `pack push-buildpack` to avoid ambiguity with other commands that use a `--publish` flag.
+The command to release a new version could be `pack publish-buildpack`, which would perform both `package-buildpack --publish` and `regsiter-buildpack`.

 # Prior Art
 [prior-art]: #prior-art